niflylab/TACI_CalciumImagingPlugin/README.md

 #### ORGANIZE

-3) The files from the original folder are copied and are saved into a new folder labeled with the file name and *_gray_stacks* one directory above (outside of the input folder) such that the original folder is never changed.
+3) The files from the original folder are copied and saved into a new folder labeled with the file name and *_gray_stacks* one directory above (outside of the input folder) such that the original folder is never changed.
 For the example in Practice > CalciumImaging1 > Neuron0to2:
 	- The folder Neuron0to2 should be chosen from the menu without being entered.
 	- If there is a params.csv file, the parameters are automatically read.
 (Practice > CalciumImaging2 > Neuron3to5) example and is shown as an example in [Params File](#params-file).
 	- If there are no params.csv file, the phase, t-position, z-position, channel, and whether images are already gray must be indicated.
 		- If there is no phase or channel enter *Na*.
 There must be a numeric input for t-position and z-position.
-		- If the *Are Images grey?* box is unchecked parameter a grayscale function is performed on the copies.
+		- If the *Are Images gray?* box is unchecked a grayscale function is performed on the copies.
-		- After running the ORGANIZE function, a params.csv file will be made, such that future runs have parameters filled in.
+		- After running the ORGANIZE function, a params.csv file will be generated, such that future runs have parameters filled in.
-			-If parameters need to be changed, the created params.csv file must be deleted for changes to apply.
+			-If parameters need to be changed, the existing params.csv file must be deleted for changes to apply.
+Alternatively, the params.csv could be edited directly to reflect the changes.
-	- The output folder *Neuron0to2_gray_stacks* the z-position folders named *Neuron0to2_1*, *Neuron0to2_2* etc. with the sorted gray files.
+	- In the output folder *Neuron0to2_gray_stacks* the z-position folders named *Neuron0to2_1*, *Neuron0to2_2* etc. with the sorted gray files.
 	- Refer to [Organization Example C](#organization-example-c) for an example of how the files should be structured and [Organization Example D](#organization-example-d) for what the file structure looks like after execution.
-	- Inputs for Practice > CalciumImaging2 > Neuron3to5 example
+	- The following is the input example for Practice > CalciumImaging2 > Neuron3to5.
 			<img width="698" alt="Screen Shot 2022-07-06 at 9 45 55 PM" src="https://user-images.githubusercontent.com/23412608/177672569-89dcc051-5547-412a-84d7-d4cdb02c5d66.png">

 #### Organization Example C: